anup-moitra/md102-intune-virtual-company-lab/01-identity-and-groups/users-and-groups.md

 # Users and Groups

-This file documents the planned Microsoft Entra ID users and groups for the MD-102 Intune virtual company lab.
+This file documents the Microsoft Entra ID users and groups for the MD-102 Intune virtual company lab.

 ---

 ## Status

-Planned / documentation template prepared / not yet tested
+In progress

 ---